Genitopatellar syndrome: Treatment

 There is no cure for genitopatellar syndrome, luckily however, there are treatments for the different symptoms.
 For the developmental symptoms, Educational intervention and speech therapy beginning in infancy could help to reduce the high risk for motor, cognitive, speech, and language delay.
 For the skeletal features, referral to an orthopedist for consideration of surgical release of contractures.
 In addition, early referral to physical therapy could help increase joint mobility.
 Lastly, thyroid hormone replacement could help out removing and/or weakening the thyroid dysfunction.

 History

-In 1988, Goldblatt et al. first reported a 4-year-old boy with hypoplastic patellae, mental retardation, scrotal hypoplasia, skeletal deformities, kidney anomalies, flattened nasal bridge, and short stature.
-Later in 2000, Cormier-Daire et al. reported seven patients with genital anomalies (scrotal hypoplasia and cryptorchidism in the boys and clitoral hypertrophy in the girls), facial dysmorphism, kidney anomalies, absent patellae, and severe mental retardation in the two survivors.
+In 1988, Goldblatt et al. first reported a 4-year-old boy with hypoplastic patellae, intellectual disability, scrotal hypoplasia, skeletal deformities, kidney anomalies, flattened nasal bridge, and short stature.
+Later in 2000, Cormier-Daire et al. reported seven patients with genital anomalies (scrotal hypoplasia and cryptorchidism in the boys and clitoral hypertrophy in the girls), facial dysmorphism, kidney anomalies, absent patellae, and severe intellectual disability in the two survivors.
 The condition is now known as genitopatellar syndrome.